lucaspicasarri/three_dicritical_semicomplete_digraphs/README.md

 ## Usage

-To validate and complete the proofs outlined in Propositions 15 and 16, as well as Lemmas 18 and 20 from the paper, execute the following SageMath files:
+To validate and complete the proofs of Lemmas 19, 20, 22, and 24 from the paper, execute the following SageMath files in this order:

-- `1_proposition15.sage`
+- `1_lemma19.sage`
-- `2_proposition16.sage`
+- `2_lemma20.sage`
-- `3_lemma18.sage`
+- `3_lemma22.sage`
-- `4_lemma20.sage`
+- `4_lemma24.sage`

 ## Execution Instructions